-If we tell you that 80% of businesses use at least one SaaS application, you’re bound to think that’s an amazing opportunity!
-And you won’t be wrong, the SaaS market and revenues keep growing at a pace that often surpasses initial optimistic projections.
+If we tell you that 80% of businesses use at least one SaaS application, you will think that’s a fantastic opportunity!
+And you won’t be wrong; the SaaS market and revenues keep growing at a pace that often surpasses initial optimistic projections.

-But, before you start creating that SaaS product development roadmap in your canvas…
+But, before you create that SaaS product development roadmap in your canvas…

-In this article, we’ll try to wrap them into one handy guide that will help you choose the right SaaS product development process.
+In this article, we’ll try to wrap them into one handy guide to help you choose the proper SaaS product development process.

 Here are 8 steps to start your SaaS Product Development process

-SaaS product development requires an equilibrium of good ideas, hard work, and practical approach paired with visionary thinking, great organization, and a little bit of luck.
+SaaS product development requires an equilibrium of good ideas, hard work, a practical approach paired with visionary thinking, excellent organization, and a little luck.
 Think about SaaS product development as a jazz performance — you know the melody that is the foundation of your music score — the rules that apply to any emerging business.
 The rest is an improvisation based on this theme.
-If you want it to be good, your team has to be well trained and in tune.
-They have to be able to do their best on their own and at the same time adjust to other teammates’ needs, roles, and responsibilities.
+If you want it to be good, your team has to be well-trained and in tune.
+They have to be able to do their best on their own and, at the same time, adjust to other teammates’ needs, roles, and responsibilities.
 So let’s see how to get there.

 Step 1: Double-check your idea

-Before you start developing another SaaS — try to answer a few questions honestly.
-First and most important — does the world really need my product?
+Before developing another SaaS — try to answer a few questions honestly.
+First and most important — does the world need my product?
 While your mom and friends may think that your idea is fantastic, would a random person in the street agree?
 Would your target customer agree?
-Instead of thinking what you are building think of who you are building this for?
+Instead of thinking about what you are building, think of who you are building this for.

-There is a great guide written by Dmitry Dragilev building relationships with prospective customers (as well as how to do it) and using these ongoing conversations as R&D feedback when you build your SaaS tool.
-So, discuss to the smallest detail with the CEO or the existing team:
+Dmitry Dragilev writes a great guide on building relationships with prospective customers (as well as how to do it) and using these ongoing conversations as R&D feedback when you build your SaaS tool.
+So, discuss the smallest detail with the CEO or the existing team: